MakerReduxCorp/grammar/docs/part.industry.stone.rst

 Stone/Earth
 ===========

-*Materials from stone and sediment.*
+*Materials from stone, granite, and other natural resources taken from the earth.*

 The part should be assigned a `category`.
 See the sidebar to the left for a list of valid `category` values.